 3. Unit is Uninhabitable

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met and proper notice is given by the tenant and the repairs are still not made, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the California landlord-tenant law.

-A dwelling shall be deemed untenantable if it substantially lacks any of the following (§ 1941.1):
+A dwelling shall be deemed untenantable if it substantially lacks any of the following (Civ.
+Code § 1941.1):

-- Effective waterproofing and weather protection of roof and exterior walls, including unbroken windows and doors
+- Waterproofing and Weatherproofing – Effective waterproofing and weather protection of roof and exterior walls, including unbroken windows and doors.

-- The building, grounds, and appurtenances at the time of the commencement of the lease or rental agreement, and all areas under control of the landlord, kept in every part clean, sanitary, and free from all accumulations of debris, filth, rubbish, garbage, rodents, and vermin
+- Premises– Must be kept in clean, sanitary, and free from all accumulations of debris, filth, rubbish, garbage, rodents, and vermin.

-- An adequate number of appropriate receptacles for garbage and rubbish, in clean condition and good repair at the time of the commencement of the lease or rental agreement, with the landlord providing appropriate serviceable receptacles thereafter and being responsible for the clean condition and good repair of the receptacles under his or her control
+- Receptacles – An adequate number of appropriate receptacles for garbage and rubbish, in clean condition and good repair at the time of the commencement of the lease or rental agreement, with the landlord providing appropriate serviceable receptacles thereafter and being responsible for the clean condition and good repair of the receptacles under his or her control.

-The landlord, or his or her agent, of a building intended for human habitation, shall do all of the following (1941.3):
+The landlord, or his or her agent, of a building intended for human habitation, shall do all the following (Civ.
+Code § 1941.3):

 - Install and maintain an operable deadbolt lock on each main swinging entry door of a dwelling unit.
 The deadbolt lock shall be installed in conformance with the manufacturer’s specifications and shall comply with applicable state and local codes including, but not limited to, those provisions relating to fire and life safety and accessibility for the disabled.